Kantō Massacre: Aftermath

-Japanese whitewashing and denialism
+Historical revisionism and denialism

+Historical

 After the massacre, Navy Minister Takarabe Takeshi praised the Japanese lynch mobs for their "martial spirit," describing them as a successful result of military conscription.
 Paper plays called kamishibai were performed for children which portrayed the slaughter with vivid, bloody illustrations.
 Performers would encourage children to cheer for the lynch mobs as they killed "dangerous" Koreans.
 In 1927, an official history of Yokohama City claimed that the rumors of Korean attackers had "some basis in fact."

-In 1996, historian J. Michael Allen remarked that the massacre is "hardly known outside Korea."
+Recent

+In 2000, the Governor of Tokyo Shintaro Ishihara received international criticism for claiming that sangokujin (a term originally referring to foreigners, and now considered xenophobic and harsh) could be "expect[ed] to riot in the event of a disastrous earthquake".
+He later claimed he would stop using the word "sangokujin", but refused to apologize or withdraw the substance of his remark.